History of the Jews in Russia

-The history of the Jews in Russia and areas historically connected with it goes back at least 1,500 years.
-Jews in Russia have historically constituted a large religious and ethnic diaspora; the Russian Empire at one time hosted the largest population of Jews in the world.
-Within these territories, the primarily Ashkenazi Jewish communities of many different areas flourished and developed many of modern Judaism's most distinctive theological and cultural traditions, while also facing periods of antisemitic discriminatory policies and persecution, including violent pogroms.
-Some have described a "renaissance" in the Jewish community inside Russia since the beginning of the 21st century; however, the Russian Jewish population has experienced precipitous decline since the dissolution of the USSR which continues to this day, although it is still among the largest in Europe.
+The history of the Jews in Russia goes back to the beginnings of the Russian state.
+At one time, the Russian Empire hosted the largest population of Jews in the world.
+Within these territories, the primarily Ashkenazi Jewish communities of many different areas flourished and developed many of modern Judaism's most distinctive theological and cultural traditions, and they also faced periods of antisemitic discriminatory policies and persecution, including violent pogroms.

+Many analysts have documented a "renaissance" in the Jewish community inside Russia since the beginning of the 21st century; however, the Russian Jewish population has experienced precipitous decline since the dissolution of the USSR which continues to this day, although it is still among the largest in Europe.

 Overview and background

-The largest group among Russian Jews are Ashkenazi Jews, but the community also includes a significant proportion of other non-Ashkenazi from other Jewish diaspora including Mountain Jews, Sephardi Jews, Crimean Karaites, Krymchaks, Bukharan Jews and Georgian Jews.
+The largest group among Russian Jews are Ashkenazi Jews, but the community also includes a significant proportion of non-Ashkenazi from other Jewish diaspora including Mountain Jews, Sephardi Jews, Georgian Jews, Crimean Karaites, Krymchaks and Bukharan Jews.

-The presence of Jewish people in the European part of Russia can be traced to the 7th–14th centuries CE.
+The presence of Jewish people in the European part of Russia can be traced to the 7th–14th centuries AD.
 In the 11th and 12th centuries, the Jewish population in Kiev, in present-day Ukraine, was restricted to a separate quarter.
 Evidence of the presence of Jewish people in Muscovite Russia is first documented in the chronicles of 1471.
-During the reign of Catherine II in the 18th century, Jewish people were restricted to the Pale of Settlement (1791–1917) within Russia, the territory where they could live or immigrate to.
-Alexander III escalated anti-Jewish policies.
+Since the reign of Catherine II in the 18th century, Jewish people were restricted to the Pale of Settlement (1791–1917) within Russia, the territory where they could live or to which they could immigrate.
+The three partitions of Poland brought much additional territory to Russia, along with the Jews who were long settled in those lands.
+Alexander III of Russia escalated anti-Jewish policies.
 Beginning in the 1880s, waves of anti-Jewish pogroms swept across different regions of the empire for several decades.
-More than two million Jews fled Russia between 1880 and 1920, mostly to the United States and what is today the State of Israel.
+More than two million Jews fled Russia between 1880 and 1920, mostly to the United States and Palestine.
 The Pale of Settlement took away many of the rights that the Jewish people of the late 17th century Russia had enjoyed.
 At this time, the Jewish people were restricted to an area of what is current day Belarus, Lithuania, eastern Poland and Ukraine.
 Where Western Europe was experiencing emancipation at this time, in Russia the laws for the Jewish people were getting more strict.
 They were allowed to move further east, towards a less crowded region, though it was only a minority of Jews who took to this migration option.
-The sporadic and often impoverished communities formed were known as Shtetls.
+The sporadic and often impoverished communities were formed in small settlements known as shtetls.